-Ransomware is a specific type of malware attack that involves a criminal transmitting contaminated software intended to infect the receiver’s computer and encrypt all of its data using a digital key that only the criminal has access to.
-The attacker then demands a ransom in exchange for unlocking the computer’s digital content.
+Ransomware is a specific type of malware attack that involves a criminal transmitting contaminated software intended to infect the recipient’s computer and encrypt all of its data.
+The attacker demands a ransom in exchange for unlocking the computer’s digital content.

-Some ransomware attacks exploit known vulnerabilities in a specific operating system or software program.
-Others rely on tricking the target into installing the malware by clicking a link or opening an attachment.
+Some ransomware attacks use phishing emails to target their victims and exploit known vulnerabilities in a specific operating system or software program.
+Others rely on tricking the target into installing malware by inducing them to click a link or open an attachment.

 Why it matters

 Ransomware attacks are growing rapidly, in part due to their ability to proliferate quickly through internet communications.
 Unlike spear phishing, they don’t need to target a specific individual.
-Rather, they are an effective attack against consumers and corporate users in any industry, geography, or business function.
+Rather, they are a high-volume and effective attack against consumers and corporate users in any industry, geography, or business function.

 However, in the most impactful ransomware cases, criminal impersonate a trusted party in order to trick a victim into their confidence.
 Often they use a legitimate domain name in the visible “From” field of the header, leaving receivers with no way to validate the sender’s true identity.
 These same-name domain attacks account for two-thirds of all email attacks.